Langdon: Oh, jeez. You guys don't even read your own history, do you?

 The part where he saves himself from drowning by filling an inflatable dinghy by letting out the air from the car's tires.
 All the while breathing the same said air himself.

-Unknown: A GM corn company hired a team of assassins for industrial espionage.
+Unknown (2011): A GM corn company hired a team of assassins for industrial espionage.
 They assumed that the head of the project would have a copy of the genome on his laptop, and most likely that it was the only copy.
 They trick an insane assassin into getting rid of a piece of evidence, when they could easily have done it themselves.

-The Woman in Black: Harry Potter is a grieving lawyer who travels to a small village to sort through the paperwork of a recently deceased woman who lived in an Old Dark House.
+The Woman in Black: Harry Potter is a grieving lawyer who travels to a small village to sort through the paperwork of a recently deceased woman who lived in an Old, Dark House.
 Rather than taking the paperwork back to town, he decides to stay there.
 He spends most of his time wandering around and looking at creepy things without doing anything at all.
 Message on the wall written in blood under the wallpaper?
 Huh, I'll go wander around more.
 The one thing he tries to do doesn't work.He also doesn't get a lick of paperwork done.

 The main reason Fritz Lang's Woman in the Moon is remembered for its accurate rocket launch sequence and nothing else is because the rest of its overlong running time is a melodramatic idiot plot.
 The most glaring example is that the heroes take the villain along on the mission, fully knowing his evil intentions.
 Yes, he threatened to blow up the ship if he didn't go with them, but did it occur to none of the crew that they could knock him unconscious and leave him behind just before liftoff (or better yet, have him arrested) and go to the moon and he would be helpless to retaliate?
 The entire third act would've gone much smoother, especially since no villain would have meant no gunfight which means no bullet hole in the oxygen tank which means no depleted oxygen supply which means everyone could have happily gone home with their gold, the end.
 But no, they had to be idiots.

 A deleted scene does show Magneto try to get Phoenix to do something.
 She refuses, telling him, "You're sounding like [Xavier] again".
+This does not excuse him failing to use his lesser-but-still-ridiculously-powerful elites right off the bat.